Sam Fuller

 My methodological research is primarily focused on creating new, and applying existing, machine learning methods for the analysis of experimental and survey data.
 Importantly, I care deeply about bridging the gap between methodologists who create theses methods and substantive scholars who would benefit greatly from using these methods.
 In that vein, I’m currently working on a series of projects with Jack T. Rametta that introduces standardized, easy-to-use ML methods for analyzing experimental data.
 Our first methodological and substantive papers in this series are currently under review and available here and here on OSF, respectively.
 I’m more than happy to field any questions and I’m definitely interested in receiving useful feedback!

-I have published in journals such as PLOS One, Social Science Quarterly, Politics & Gender, and Frontiers in Political Science.
+I have published in journals such as Political Behavior, PLOS One, Social Science Quarterly, Politics & Gender, and Frontiers in Political Science.
 My previous work focuses primarily on COVID-19 attitudes, behaviors, and policy outcomes.
 I also have a paper on leveraging multidimensional scaling to measure ideology and populism in Western Europe (I think it’s a neat paper, check it out!).

 Research interests

-Machine Learning | Experiments | Political Behavior | Affective Polarization
+Machine Learning | Experiments | Partisanship | Anti-Democratic Attitudes | Political Violence

 Education